 Youth also have immense experiential expertise regarding our school system and this effort will increase OUSD’s accountability to their primary constituency – students.

-To learn more about why it’s important to expand voting rights in Oakland school board elections to include an additional 8,000 youth, please visit the Oakland Youth Vote website.
-Oakland Youth Vote is part of a growing national movement led by young people across the country to enfranchise teen voters that was featured August 13 in Teen Vogue’s article “These Teens are Leading the Fight to Lower the Voting Age”
+To learn more about why it’s important to expand voting rights in Oakland school board elections, please visit the Oakland Youth Vote website.
+Oakland Youth Vote is part of a growing national movement led by young people across the country to enfranchise teen voters that was featured August 13 in Teen Vogue’s article “These Teens are Leading the Fight to Lower the Voting Age” and highlighted in KQED’s article “The Passing of Oakland’s Measure QQ and the Future of Our Democracy.”